cashubtc/nuts/exchange.md

    limits respected.
 2. Every proof is authentic, unspent, unique in the request, and signed by an active or still-spendable keyset.
-3. Every proof carries a canonical `PAY_TO_UNLOCK` condition: the three required tags each exactly once; optional tags at most once; no unknown tags.
+3. Every proof satisfies its own spending condition, restricted to endpoint-compatible conditions: (a) no [NUT-10][10] condition — an ordinary proof; (b) a canonical `PAY_TO_UNLOCK` condition: the three required tags each exactly once, optional tags at most once, no unknown tags; or (c) another supported [NUT-10][10] condition whose validation depends only on the individual proof and its witness — no request context of any kind.
+   Conditions that require a transaction preimage over this endpoint's request (for example [NUT-11][11] `SIG_ALL`) MUST be rejected: this NUT defines no such preimage.
+Within one record, let `L` be its `PAY_TO_UNLOCK` inputs.
+If `L` is non-empty the record is a *locked record*: every input in `L` MUST share the same `data` and tags per the participant rule.
+A locked record whose inputs in `L` carry the pool tags is a *pool record*: all of its inputs MUST be pool-authorized `PAY_TO_UNLOCK` inputs, `pool_manifest` and `pool_selection` are accepted only on it, and it is validated by the pool rule set ([NUT-Exchange-partial-fill][partial-fill] 6p-9p) — base rules 6, 7, and 12 do NOT apply to it.
+Any other locked record is a *standard locked record*: rules 6, 7, and 12 apply to its complete `outputs` list.
+If `L` is empty the record is a *bare record*: every `PAY_TO_UNLOCK`-derived rule is skipped for it, and its outputs remain subject to rules 8, 9, and 10.
 4. No input proof is reused across records; every input is unique.
-5. Each input's `Proof.id == offer_keyset` (prevents keyset relabeling).
+5. Each `PAY_TO_UNLOCK` input's `Proof.id == offer_keyset` (prevents keyset relabeling).
-6. Each participant's `outputs` list hashes to the condition's `data` **or** an `alt_outputs` entry.
+6. Each standard locked record's `outputs` list hashes to the condition's `data` **or** an `alt_outputs` entry.
 (If `alt_outputs` is absent, must match `data` exactly.)
-7. If `allow_change` is absent: every output `id` is the same (the receive keyset), and that keyset differs from `offer_keyset`.
+7. For a standard locked record — if `allow_change` is absent: every output `id` is the same (the receive keyset), and that keyset differs from `offer_keyset`.
 If `allow_change` is
    present: every output `id` is either the receive keyset or the `offer_keyset`;
    at least one output MUST use the receive keyset; the receive keyset MUST differ from `offer_keyset`.
-8. Exactly two distinct keysets appear across all participants' `offer_keyset` values and receive keysets.
-Per-class conservation (rule 10) does not require equal participant counts per class, so any two-class shape is valid: 1-vs-N, N-vs-M, or N-vs-N.
+8. Exactly two distinct keysets appear across all actual input `Proof.id` values and all output `id` values in the request.
+Bare records are counted by their actual keysets and remain subject to this two-class rule and to conservation (rule 10).
+Per-class conservation does not require equal participant counts per class, so any two-class shape is valid: 1-vs-N, N-vs-M, or N-vs-N.
 9. Every blinded output is unique, valid, uses an accepted keyset, and has not been signed before.